truemagic-coder/pysafe-paper/README.md

 - **SSA Transformation:** Converts the AST to SSA for optimization.
 - **LLVM IR Generation:** Produces optimized machine code via LLVM.

 The prover operates optionally for `@prove` annotations.
-The compiler will be first implemented in Python and then bootstrapped using PySafe to compile subsequent versions of the compiler.
+The compiler will be first implemented in Rust and then bootstrapped using PySafe to compile subsequent versions of the compiler.

 ## 5. Evaluation